 If you want to get a new black credit card, you could also enjoy bonus points, a low or 0% interest rate or a reduced or S$0 annual fee for the first year.
-Some cards may offer a combination of introductory offers, which all have the potential to add value to the card you choose in the short term.
+Some cards may offer a combination of introductory card offers, which all have the potential to add value to the card you choose in the short term.
 Make sure you check the details of introductory offers and look at the ongoing or standard costs to determine the long-term value of each black card you compare.

-Remember, even though black credit cards are definitely at the pinnacle of premium options, the most important thing is always finding the right card for your circumstances so that it really works for you (and not the other way around).
+Remember, even though these cards are definitely at the pinnacle of premium options, the most important thing is always finding the right card for your circumstances so that it really works for you (and not the other way around).
 If you don’t think a black card is for you, start comparing other cards down the ladder to find an option that suits your needs.